 Information About YERP Research Mentors:

-YERP mentors should have backgrounds in the hard or social sciences and be interested in fostering a growth-mindset while working with K-12 students.
+YERP mentors should have backgrounds in the hard or social sciences and be interested in fostering a growth-mindset while working with 6th-12th grade students.

 Being a YERP mentor will only take 4-8 hours of your time each month.
 Each mentor will have a partner and will conduct virtual meetings with 4-5 students at a time.
 Mentors with experience in the public, private, and academic sectors are all welcome.
 SASSA focuses on making connections within the community.
 We welcome diverse perspectives, expertise, and role models, especially women, BIPOC, and LGBTQIA+ community members.